sojoyork/Hydra-John/README.md

 ## dependencies:
 Perform tests in a controlled and isolated environment to avoid unintended consequences if you are new or smthing elsw.
-Don't ask me anything. make sure that the python modules: `paramiko`, `argparse`, and   `subprocess`, are installed (and python too! (if needed)) and make aure John-the-ripper and hydra are in your system's path!
+Don't ask me anything. make sure that the python modules: `paramiko`, `argparse`, and   `subprocess`, are installed (and python too!) and make aure John-the-ripper and hydra are in your system's path!